Motif includes a scheduler which can be used to schedule most major functions in the UI. This includes

 By default, the WebUI shows all scheduled tasks.
 If a scheduled task is relative to the start of recording then it is indicated with "(after recording start)".

 It can be confusing to estimate when a scheduled operation will run.
-Therefor, clicking on the "Simulate" button will show all scheduled operations which will occur in the next two hours.
+Therefore, clicking on the "Simulate" button will show all scheduled operations which will occur in the next two hours (the operations will not be run).

 If you want to clear all scheduled operations, you can click the "Clear" button.